codatio/codat-docs/docs/sync-for-expenses/sync-process/expense-transactions.md

     </div>
     <p>
       An adjustment that increases the balance of the credit account or decreases the balance of a bank account. </p>
-<p>Can be used to represent write-off's & transaction adjustments such as foreign exchange adjustments.
+<p>Can be used to represent write-offs & transaction adjustments such as foreign exchange adjustments.
     </p>
   </li>